IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 - Secured service and route are configured with necessary certificates.

 - Environment variables have been defined to be passed on to the running container.
-Information for the Keycloak client you setup previously is specified using environment variables (e.g `SSO_REALM`).
+Information for the Keycloak client you setup previously is specified using environment variables (e.g. `SSO_REALM`).
 Before deploying, you'll replace `ENTER_YOUR_ROUTER_HOSTNAME_HERE` (within the URLs) with the hostname of the router in your cluster.

 - The host of the database is specified using its _Service_ address `cos-db-liberty.db.svc` and its credentials are passed in using the _Secret_ `db-creds` you created earlier.
 The `envFrom` parameter is used to define all of the Secret’s data as environment variables.
 The key from the _Secret_ becomes the environment variable name.